cms-tamu/DarkSUSY_MC_MG5/MSSMD_Central_MC/README.md

 ## Prepare cards
 Central MC is different to private MC.
-All cards (MSSMD_\*) must be prepared beforehand and upload to central card repository.
+All cards (MSSMD_\*) are uploaded to central card repository in cms-sw/genproductions/bin/MadGraph5_aMCatNLO/cards/2017/13TeV/MSSMD.

 The `gridpack_generation.sh` script is modified in order to,
 1) get the UFO model from a private repository since it's not in the central model DB yet;